 - Symptoms that last for many years

 - Variability of symptoms among people with the disease

 Rheumatoid arthritis occurs in all races and ethnic groups.
-Although the disease often begins in middle age and occurs with increased frequency in older people, children and young adults also develop it.
+Although the disease often begins in middle age and occurs with increased frequency in older people, older teenagers and young adults may also be diagnosed with the disease.
+(Children and younger teenagers may be diagnosed with juvenile idiopathic arthritis, a condition related to rheumatoid arthritis.)
 Like some other forms of arthritis, rheumatoid arthritis occurs much more frequently in women than in men.
 About two to three times as many women as men have the disease.

 Rheumatoid arthritis is primarily a disease of the joints.
 A joint is the point where two or more bones come together.
 With a few exceptions (in the skull and pelvis, for example), joints are designed to allow movement between the bones and to absorb shock from movements like walking or repetitive motions.
 The ends of the bones are covered by a tough, elastic tissue called cartilage.
 The joint is surrounded by a capsule that protects and supports it (see illustration).
 The joint capsule is lined with a type of tissue called synovium, which produces synovial fluid, a clear substance that lubricates and nourishes the cartilage and bones inside the joint capsule.